 Rath Yatra is organized in Puri.
 It is believed that every year Lord Jagannath wishes to visit his birthplace Mathura for a few days.
 To fulfill this desire of his, this Yatra is conducted each year from Jagannath temple to Gundicha temple.

-This year, the very popular Jagannath Rath Yatra will be held on June.
+This year, the very popular Jagannath Rath Yatra will be held in July.
 The festival is celebrated on the 2nd day of the Shukla Paksha, Ashadh month according to the traditional Oriya Calendar.

 Procession during Rath Yatra